trayanmomkov/jos/README.md

 JOS is **maven** project.
 I've used **Java Swing** and IntelliJ GUI builder for the GUI.
 You should be able to import it as a maven project in your favorite IDE.
  - To run it from source code you can use: `mvn clean compile exec:java`
- - To package as a single JAR file with dependencies use: `mvn assembly:single`
+ - To package as a single JAR file with dependencies use:
+   - `mvn clean install`
+   - `mvn assembly:single`
  - You can run the JAR with: `java -jar jos.jar`

 ## Contributing to JOS